neilchaudhuri/vidya-website/content/blog/secure-online-voting-is-possible-this-is-how.md

 Or should a modern voting platform recognize the very concept of a secret ballot as an [anachronism that is pointless at best and harmful at worst](https://www.washingtonpost.com/posteverything/wp/2017/01/06/want-to-improve-democracy-abolish-the-secret-ballot/) and function accordingly?
+* Would machine learning serve a purpose here?
+If so, what's the simplest and most effective way to implement it?

 The beauty of open source is the diversity of thought and creative energy that converges to solve interesting, hard problems like these.